What’s for dinner?

 HELP MAKE A DIFFERENCE

-Every year, the What’s For Dinner campaign hosted by Kraft Heinz Canada has the potential to provide up to 2 million meals for food-insecure families who are in need of assistance.
+Every year, the What’s For Dinner campaign hosted by Kraft Heinz Canada has the potential to provide up to 2 million meals for families who are experiencing food insecurity and in need of assistance.

 With food insecurity affecting millions of people across Canada, Adam Butler, President of Kraft Heinz Canada and North America Coffee, is encouraging more Canadians to get involved this year by participating in the annual campaign.